-- a.
-The page checking of COMSEC material is a very important part of assuming the duties of EKMS Manager.
-Page checking ensures the completeness of COMSEC material. - b.
-The term "page checking" is another word for sight-verifying the segments of unsealed (i.e., not protectively packaged) keying material and the pages of unsealed classified publications.
-Page checking is also used to refer to the sight verifying of various components of COMSEC equipment and related devices. - c.
+a.
+The page checking of COMSEC material is a very important part of assuming the duties of the Account Manager.
+Page checking ensures the completeness of COMSEC material.

+b.
+The term "page checking" is another word for sightverifying the segments of unsealed (i.e., not protectively packaged) keying material and the pages of unsealed classified publications.
+Page checking is also used to refer to the sight verifying of various components of COMSEC equipment and related devices.

+c.
 The importance of proper page checking cannot be overemphasized.
 For example, if a classified page from a manual is missing, you have a reportable COMSEC incident on your hands.
 Something you want to avoid!
-To minimize the occurrence of such incidents, ensure all unsealed keying material and unsealed classified publications are page checked during the change of EKMS Manager inventory and at prescribed intervals thereafter.
-Page checking policies (procedures, timeframes, items to be page checked and the reporting of discrepancies are outlined in, Article 757 and Annex V.
+To minimize the occurrence of such incidents, ensure all unsealed keying material and unsealed classified publications are page checked during the change of Manager inventory and at prescribed intervals thereafter.
+Page checking policies (procedures, timeframes, items to be page checked and the reporting of discrepancies are outlined in, Article 757 and Annex O.

-9. The Mechanics of Assuming Duties as A Manager: The Inventory
+9. The Mechanics of Assuming Duties as the Manager: The Inventory a.
+All COMSEC material holdings must be inventoried on the occasion of a change of Account Manager.

-- a. $\underline{\text{All}}$ COMSEC material holdings must be inventoried on the occasion of a change of EKMS Manager. - b.
-A CCIR Report is used to officially document the change of EKMS Manager.
-The CCIR will be created by the account and sent to the COR for reconciliation. - c.
-The account must notify the COR prior to sending the CCIR . - d.
-In conducting the change of EKMS Manager inventory, you must either personally sight each copy of each item of material listed on the inventory, perform the inventory using EKMS components, or you must obtain written certification from the individuals holding the material (e.g., your LEs) that they do, in fact, have the material in their possession. - e.
+b.
+A CCIR Report is used to officially document the change of Account Manager.
+The CCIR will be created by the account and sent to the COR for reconciliation.

+c.
+The account must notify the COR prior to sending the CCIR.

+d.
+In conducting the change of Account Manager inventory, you must either personally sight each copy of each item of material listed on the inventory, perform the inventory using EKMS components, or you must obtain written certification from the individuals holding the material (e.g., your LEs) that they do, in fact, have the material in their possession.

+e.
 You must also page check all the unsealed COMSEC materials as discussed above, or you may detail someone else to do it for you.
-If you don't personally conduct these required page checks, then others who assist you must certify in writing that they have indeed done them and must report discrepancies to you. - f.
-Accepting written certification from LEs instead of personally sighting the material yourself should be resorted to only when it is not feasible for you to visit a remote LE location, or if the material is held in spaces to which you normally would not have access because of special security requirements. - g.
-The written certification you accept under such circumstances should be a naval message, letter, or signed memo. - h.
-Once you sign the inventory report, you are certifying the following to the Central Office of Record for COMSEC material: - (1) That you have either seen each item of material listed on the inventory or that you have written certification from the LEs of the material that the items are in their possession; and,
+If you don't personally conduct these required page checks, then others who assist you must certify in writing that they have indeed done them and must report discrepancies to you.

+f.
+Accepting written certification from LEs instead of personally sighting the material yourself should be resorted to only when it is not feasible for you to visit a remote LE location, or if the material is held in spaces to which you normally would not have access because of special security requirements.

+g.
+The written certification you accept under such circumstances should be a naval message, letter, or signed memo.

+h.
+Once you sign the inventory report, you are certifying the following to the Central Office of Record for COMSEC material:

+(1) That you have either seen each item of material listed on the inventory or that you have written certification from the LEs of the material that the items are in their possession; and, a.
+Another important aspect of assuming the duties of primary Manager of an account is verifying that keying material in use is being properly maintained.
+We strongly recommend that you review the local records of destruction for material currently being destroyed by LEs of the account to ensure the following:

-(2) That you are taking responsibility for all the material listed on the inventory, as of the date of the inventory, until a new EKMS Manager assumes the duties and responsibilities.
+(2) That you are taking responsibility for all the material listed on the inventory, as of the date of the inventory, until a new COMSEC Account Manager assumes the duties and responsibilities.